Service + Ministry

 Community Services includes a variety of different opportunities to serve Newberg and the surrounding community.
 James Project is a weekly service event that sends groups of students into the community to perform a wide variety tasks for people who are in need.
 Adopt-A-Grandparent partners with Friendsview to connect students with a resident for one hour each week.

 Visit the Service Opportunities page to learn more information about how to get involved.

-Please contact Rusty St. Cyr, Associate Pastor of Ministry and Service at email@example.com for more information on how to serve the local community.
-Or if you have specific questions about a ministry listed above contact the student Christian Service Director, Toni Snyder (firstname.lastname@example.org), or stop by the ASC office in the SUB.
+Please contact Rusty St. Cyr, associate pastor for outreach and service, at email@example.com for more information on how to get involved.
+Or, if you have specific questions about a ministry listed above, contact Erika Lopez (SpILgrimages), Mikayla Greenwell (Global O.S.P.), or Kyle Webster (Local O.S.P.),or stop by the Sheridan Street House or the Annex Office in the SUB (Student Union Building).
 We appreciate your thoughts and questions, and we are very excited to serve with you this year.